getYourMentor-org/frontend-project-beginner-1/README.md

 - Fork this repo.
 - Keep all your project files in this repo
 - Build the project with with vanilla (no library/framework) HTML, CSS and JavaScript.
+- Join our Telegram group for any help, discussion, questions - https://t.me/getyourmentor

 ## Submitting the project
 - Your project source code should be public on Github.